 Another important feature to consider when choosing a food processor is what size you will need.
 Food processors come in various sizes.
 They are measured by their cup capacity.
 Usually, they run between four to sixteen cups.
 A full-size processor is usually nine cups and up.
 Compact is around four to seven cups.
-And a mini bowl can be as small as 2 cups.
+And a mini bowl can be as small as two cups.
 Considering how many people you will be cooking for and what its uses are will help you choose what size you will need.
 A larger family would easily use a full-size processor, while a small family, depending on what they will use their processor for, could still even use a full-size bowl.
 A mini bowl is particularly good for small projects, such as grinding up spices.
 Or for quick recipe additions, such as a half cup of chopped onion or other small ingredients.

 Some food processors allow for different bowl sizes, allowing you to use your processor base for more than one project.
 Bowls come in either plastic or stainless steel.
-Plastic is cheaper but stainless steel will last much longer and will not stain from the food juices.
+Plastic is cheaper, but stainless steel will last much longer and will not stain from the food juices.